EmilioOlivastri/LightGlue-ONNX/README.md

 </details>

 ## Credits
 If you use any ideas from the papers or code in this repo, please consider citing the authors of [LightGlue](https://arxiv.org/abs/2306.13643) and [SuperPoint](https://arxiv.org/abs/1712.07629) and [DISK](https://arxiv.org/abs/2006.13566).
-Lastly, if the ONNX versions helped you in any way, please also consider starring this repository.
+Lastly, if the ONNX versions helped you in any way, please also consider starring the [original repository](https://github.com/fabio-sim/LightGlue-ONNX) that helped me get started.

 ```txt
 @inproceedings{lindenberger23lightglue,